cogtail/dm_schema/Documentation/Installation/Index.rst

 .. note::

+    The extension is based on the `schema <https://extensions.typo3.org/extension/schema/>`__ , which will be installed as a dependency!
-   The extension is available for TYPO3 v9 LTS and TYPO3 v10 LTS.
+    Available for TYPO3 v9 LTS and TYPO3 v10 LTS.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::